vaporyjs/keyvapory/README.md

 ### Hashing rounds

-By default, keythereum uses 65536 hashing rounds in its key derivation functions, compared to the 262144 geth uses by default.
-(Keythereum's JSON output files are still compatible with geth, however, since they tell geth how many rounds to use.)
+By default, keythereum uses 65536 hashing rounds in its key derivation functions, compared to the 262144 gvap uses by default.
+(Keythereum's JSON output files are still compatible with gvap, however, since they tell gvap how many rounds to use.)
 These values are user-editable: `keythereum.constants.pbkdf2.c` is the number of rounds for PBKDF2, and `keythereum.constants.scrypt.n` is the number of rounds for scrypt.

 ## Tests